SanaKhanam/Game/puyopuyo/README.md

 Project built with Maven.
 All classes and methods are commented.
 Please see the JavaDoc.
 All arts (images & sounds) are created by myself.
-Swing Lib is used for graphics but the game can be easily updated with a 2D game engine because of its generic architecture (please see UML class diagram).
+Swing Lib is used for graphics but the game can be easily updated with a 2D game engine due to its generic architecture (please see UML class diagram).

-I assume that my way to design this game was following the "modularity" philosophy.
+The way I designed this game was following the "modularity" philosophy.
 Consequently, all key-tasks of the game (logic, display, inputs ...) have been separated in different modules to make the game as generic as possible (MVC pattern for example here).
-If design philosophy was "optimization" it is easy to merge some modules and use simpler data structures like an int matrix to represent game map (for example).
+If design philosophy was "optimization" it is easy to merge some modules and use simpler data structures.